nikitosoleil/metaprog/L1/README.md

 - spaces_before_: - boolean, whether to put a space before colon :
 - spaces_after_: - boolean, whether to put a space after colon :
 - keep_maximum_blank_lines - integer, how many of consequent empty lines are allowed
+- hard_wrap_at - minimum length of line to apply wrapping to
+- wrap_arrays - wrapping method to apply to arrays
+- wrap_objects - wrapping method to apply to objects

 ### Config example